tjelvar-olsson/biologists-guide-to-computing/source/prefix.rst

 biologically relevant problems.
 The booklet also introduces many best practices for ensuring reproducibility and transparency in scientific research.

 Some chapters make use of the command line.
-This material is relevant for both Mac and Linux users, less so for people working on Windows.
+This material is relevant to all Unix-like systems, which includes Macs and all variations of Linux, but not Windows.
 If you use Windows you can access a Linux distribution such as `Ubuntu
 <http://www.ubuntu.com/>`_ from within your Windows machine using a hypervisor
 such as `VirtualBox <https://www.virtualbox.org/>`_.